ngworks1909/fundsroom/README.md

   - Prisma

 ## Note
-External database configuration are not required to run the application.
+External database configuration is not required to run this application.
-I had used prisma accelerate for connection pooling and the application is deployed along with the database url.
+I had used prisma accelerate for connection pooling.The application is deployed along with the database url.

 ## Installation